kshitij1029/Diving-In-Python/README.md

 TASK-02:

->The Python program prints the sum of integers from 1-50 using a loop.
+>The Python program prints the sum of integers from 1 to 50 using a loop.

+>> ASSIGNMENT-03:

+TASK-01:

+>The Python program calculates the factorial of a number using recursion

+>Base-Case: if n==0 or n==1 : return 1

+TASK-02:

+>The Python program calculates the square root, log, and sine of a number using the math module